 Many animals swim away during a storm or shortly before when they detect pressure changes, but territorial animals and slow swimmers tend to be caught up in the storm25 and knocked around.
 Animals who cannot swim away are hit by reduced oxygen levels in the water combined with changes in salinity.
 These two factors disrupt mineral and fluid balances, causing malnutrition, oxidative stress, and growth problems.26

 Fishes and other sea animals may also be swept far away.
 Sea animals might try to find shelter in waters farther from the storm, but they can still be pushed to shore by strong enough winds.
-During Hurricane Andrew in 1992, nine million fishes were killed after being washed up on shore, and 182 million fishes were killed in one area of Florida.27 Cold-blooded fishes and marine animals may be especially vulnerable due to large changes in temperature and salinity in the places they end up.28
+During Hurricane Andrew in 1992, nine million fishes were killed in Lousiana after being washed up on shore, and 182 million fishes were killed in one area of Florida.27 Cold-blooded fishes and marine animals may be especially vulnerable due to large changes in temperature and salinity in the places they end up.28

 Strong winds can dislocate birds, bats, tadpoles, fishes, and other small or baby animals.29 Nests and food supplies can also blow away and remaining food supplies may rot, creating shortages of food and home sites and increasing competition among animals for these resources.30 Birds can survive minor storms by hiding in the cavities of trees or clinging more tightly to branches.31 If they remain in their home habitats during severe storm winds, they are at risk of dying when the trees they live in are destroyed.
 Those who survive may be swept away hundreds of miles from their homes and be unable to find their way back, especially if they get separated from their flock.